 ITC Foods launches Indian cow milk enriched biscuits

-Sanjiv Goenka Group acquires stake in Gujarat based Apricot Foods
+Sanjiv Goenka Group acquires a stake in Gujarat based Apricot Foods

 Mumbai’s dairy brand Punjab Sind forays into Pune

-Punjab Sind, the Mumbai-based dairy and frozen food manufacturer and supplier has forayed into Pune with the launch of an outlet in Baner.
+Punjab Sind, the Mumbai-based dairy, and frozen food manufacturer and supplier have forayed into Pune with the launch of an outlet in Baner.
 Pune is one of the fastest-growing cities and is an IT and start-up hub.
-Apart from the first outlet in Baner, Punjab Sind plan to set up 12 more outlets in Pune, in localities such as Aundh, Kothrud and Deccan by mid-2019.
+Apart from the first outlet in Baner, Punjab Sind plan to set up 12 more outlets in Pune, in localities such as Aundh, Kothrud, and Deccan by mid-2019.
 Established in 1969, the brand already has 40 outlets across western and southern India.
-Twenty-two of these are in Mumbai, eight in Goa, six in Daman and Silvassa and two each in Nashik and Hyderabad.
+Twenty-two of these is in Mumbai, eight in Goa, six in Daman and Silvassa and two each in Nashik and Hyderabad.

 IFFCO and Sikkim Government sign MoU to explore organic value chain opportunities

 Indian Farmers’ Fertiliser Cooperative (IFFCO) and the Sikkim government have signed a memorandum of understanding (MoU) as a joint venture to be called Sikkim IFFCO Organics Limited (Sikkim-IFFCO).
-The joint venture would explore business opportunities in organic value chain.
+The joint venture would explore business opportunities in the organic value chain.
 The initial investment for the project will be approximately Rs.200 crore, which will be increased to Rs.500 crore in phases.
-IFFCO will hold a majority stake of 51 per cent equity and the Sikkim government has 49 per cent equity in Sikkim-IFFCO.
+IFFCO will hold a majority stake of 51 percent equity and the Sikkim government has 49 percent equity in Sikkim-IFFCO.

 Mondelez Partners with Amazon to launch virtual Chocolate & Sweet Store

 Amazon India is excited to partner with Mondelez India to launch their Chocolate & Sweet Store that will offer some of the world’s most iconic chocolate brands in unique, customized formats.
-The Chocolate & Sweet Store and its Joy Deliveries will offer features such as customization, bundled offerings, and options to choose from multiple gift packaging to suit important festival gifting like Raksha Bandhan, Diwali and year round occasions like Birthdays, Thank You, Congratulations, etc.
+The Chocolate & Sweet Store and its Joy Deliveries will offer features such as customization, bundled offerings, and options to choose from multiple gift packaging to suit important festival giftings like Raksha Bandhan, Diwali and year-round occasions like Birthdays, Thank You, Congratulations, etc.